Ashbel Smith Professor of Education Leadership & Policy, The University of Texas at Austin

 Education and Awards

 Professional recognition for Dr. Reyes includes several notable distinctions.
-The National Academy of Education selected Dr. Reyes as a fellow.
-In 2007, Dr. Reyes received the Past President's Award for leading the University Council for Educational Administration, a national consortium of higher education institutions dedicated to improving education policy and administration.
+In 2018, he received the Roald Campbell Lifetime Achievement Award from the University Council for Educational Administration (UCEA) a national consortium of higher education institutions dedicated to improving education policy and administration.
+He was president of UCEA in 1991.
+Dr. Reyes received the Past President's Award for leading the UCEA in 1992.
+The National Academy of Education/Spencer Foundation selected Dr. Reyes as as a post doctoral fellow.
 Dr. Reyes received the Distinguished Faculty Award from the Texas Association of Chicanos in Higher Education.
-He has also been named to numerous national committees to review the quality of university programs, such as the Ohio Board of Regents Review for Education Programs.
+He has also been named to numerous national committees to review the quality of university programs, including the Ohio Board of Regents Review for Education Programs.

 Dr. Reyes is married to Gloria C. Reyes, a former kindergarten teacher.
 They have two adult sons, Pedro Jr., who works for Travis County and Adalberto Damian, who works with the federal government.
 They reside in Austin and San Antonio respectively.
 In his spare time, Reyes enjoys reading and traveling with his family.
 Museums are always at the top of the list of destinations.
 When not at work, Dr. Reyes enjoys teaching and playing with his grandchildren.